basclab/LME_MixedEffectsERPTutorial/LMEIntroResources/IntroResources.md

 •	Freeman, M. An introduction to hierarchical modeling. http://mfviz.com/hierarchical-models/

-•	Masur, P. (2018, May 23) How to center in multilevel models. https://philippmasur.de/2018/05/23/how-to-center-in-multilevel-models/
+•	Masur, P. (2018, May 23).
+How to center in multilevel models. https://philippmasur.de/2018/05/23/how-to-center-in-multilevel-models/

 • Palmeri, M. (2016).
 Chapter 18: Testing the assumptions of multilevel models.
-In _A language, not a letter: Learning statistics in R._ https://ademos.people.uic.edu/Chapter18.html
+In A. Demos & C. Salas (Eds.), _A language, not a letter: Learning statistics in R._ https://ademos.people.uic.edu/Chapter18.html

 •	Shrikanth, S. Chapter 17: Mixed effects modeling.
-In A. Demos & C. Salas (Eds.), A language, not a letter: Learning statistics in R. https://ademos.people.uic.edu/Chapter17.html
+In A. Demos & C. Salas (Eds.), _A language, not a letter: Learning statistics in R._ https://ademos.people.uic.edu/Chapter17.html